-How do I proceed if the land description entered is not found?
+How do I proceed if the land description isn’t found?

-If the land description you’ve entered is unknown, the application will be processed manually.
+If the land description you enter is unknown, the application will be processed manually.

 The area you enter may help clarify the parcel to search.
-Specifically, you can input measurements in either square metres or hectares, up to four decimal places.
+Specifically, you can enter measurements in either square metres or hectares, up to four decimal places.

 How do I enter the area of a building unit?

-Enter the area of a building unit in metres squared.
+Enter in m2 the area of a building unit.

 How do I enter tenants in common or joint tenants in the ‘Vendor’ or ‘Purchaser’ fields?